Polanco Lift: History

 Construction began in 1913 and concluded in 1915.
 Inaugurated in 1916, the lift was developed by engineer Federico Page with the assistance of the Easton Lift Company.
 It was declared a National Monument of Chile in 1976.

+In April 2026, the tender to restore the elevator and return it to operation —after two years of being out of service— was approved.

 Location

 The lift is located on Polanco Hill.
 The lower entrance is on Simpson Street.
 The first station is accessible through a 150 m tunnel.
 The lift then ascends to an intermediate station and continues its ascent to the final station at the top of the tower (approximately 60 m), overlooking the entire city.
 A bridge connects the top of the tower to nearby streets.